Last update: Mar 29, 2019.

 - Attempts at intimidation, retaliation or retribution to someone who has

-Encourage or assist violations of this Code of Conduct
+Encourage, support or assist violations of the values enshrined in this Code of Conduct.

 - Filed or responded to a report of discrimination or harassment.